-The Art of Looking Sideways.
-A visual feast of a design book by the late, great, Alan Fletcher — who left this world back in 2006.
-It’s over 1,000 pages long, so not ideal for reading on the bus.
-More of an inspiration catalogue than anything, The Art of Looking Sideways can be opened at any page.
+The Art of Looking Sideways is a visual feast of a design book by the late Alan Fletcher.
+It’s more than 1,000 pages, not ideal for reading on the bus.
+More of an inspiration catalogue that you can open at any page.
 No need to thumb in order.

 It contains different spreads about different subjects, brought together from throughout the ages.
 In the words of Alan Fletcher, “It’s a cross between a collage and a box of goodies.”